This is the multi-page printable view of this section. Click here to print.

 You can set the number of snapshots retained in the backup.
 To modify the backup retention count, follow these steps.

-1. All Services > Storage > File Storage Click the menu.
+1. Click the All Services > Storage > File Storage menu.
 Navigate to the Service Home page of File Storage.

-2. Click the File Storage menu on the Service Home page.
-You will be taken to the File Storage list page.
+3. On the File Storage List page, click the resource to modify the backup schedule.
+You will be taken to the File Storage Details page.

-4. Disk Backup Click the page.
+4. Click the Disk Backup page.

-7. Check the modified Backup Schedule on the Disk Backup tab of the File Storage Details page.
+7. Check the modified backup schedule on the Disk Backup tab of the File Storage Details page.

-5 - Using Replication
+5 - Use Replication

 Reference